Marko Kešelj: Post-playing career

 In August 2020, Kešelj was appointed as a presidency member of Crvena zvezda in charge of the sport issues.
 He was re-elected for 5-year term on 27 December 2021.
+Following the resignation of Predrag Danilović as the president of the Basketball Federation of Serbia (KSS), Sport Klub mentioned Kešelj as one of the main contenders for the position.

 Political career

 Kešelj appeared on the Serbian Progressive Party (SNS)-led Together We Can Do Everything ballot list for the 2022 general election, as an independent candidate.
 Following the election, Kešelj was elected to the National Assembly as MP.
 Kešelj was appointed state secretary in the Ministry of Sports on 4 November 2022.
 On 10 November, he resigned as MP.
+Kešelj is a member of the main board of SNS.

 Personal life

 Kešelj owns and operates a blueberry orchard.